quicwg/multipath/draft-lmbdhk-quic-multipath.md

 abandons the path with a corresponding Path Identifier.
 Once a path is marked as "abandoned", it means that the resources related to the path, such as the used connection IDs, can be released.
-However, information related to data delivered over that path SHOULD not be released immediately as ACK can still be received on other frame that also my trigger retransmission of data on another path.
+However, information related to data delivered over that path SHOULD not be released immediately as ACK can still be received on other frame that also may trigger retransmission of data on another path.

 The endpoint sending the PATH_ABANDON frame SHOULD consider a path as abandoned when the ACK for the packet that contained the PATH_ABANDON frame was received.
 When releasing resources of a path,